Dr. Galia Duchin Arieli

 In recent years Dr. Duchin Arieli, who holds a PhD in musicology from Bar-Ilan University, developed a comprehensive curriculum for Israel’s Ministry of Education that integrates music and art into the standard high school subjects of study, with the goal of demonstrating the organic interplay between art and society.
 She has also directed the “Music and Legends” curriculum for the Karev Program for Educational Involvement, a program of the Andrea and Charles Bronfman Philanthropies.
 The curriculum, which presented students with the key musical, artistic, and narrative works of the major world cultures, inspired Dr. Duchin Arieli’s fascination with the legends, stories, and folklore present in works of African art.

-The Tribal Art & Culture Gallery is the culmination of Dr. Duchin Arieli’s dream of presenting the exotic beauty, power, and artistic style of traditional tribal art from across the African continent to a global audience.
+The Global Art Gallery is the culmination of Dr. Duchin Arieli’s dream of presenting the exotic beauty, power, and artistic style of traditional tribal art from across the world to a global audience.
 This is an art form, as she describes it, that “combines the talents and beliefs of the individual artist with the customs of a culture, tradition, and way of life that the Western viewer may at first perceive as altogether foreign, but upon further reflection seem strikingly familiar.”

 She believes the objects on display in the gallery and available for individual purchase hold the power to enrich and enliven everyone’s home in meaningful and surprising ways.